jisosomppi/log-analysis/builds/rsyslog-logstash-es-kibana/configuring.md

       "rsyslog"
     ]
 ```
-doesn't pass the configuration check, so at the ablosute least we can say the test actually does something.
+doesn't pass the configuration check, so at the absolute least we can say the test actually does something.
 Fixing and testing again.

 Also had to remove the line with `protocol => "http"` and the configuration test passed.